 - the current quote and, if available, your market's cover page are attached as separate documents (3).
 They are attached separately as agents usually add their own cover page when sending the quote to the insured.

 You can choose other attachments by clicking Add Existing.
-This opens the Quotes dialog (4), which contains:
+This opens the Quotes and indications dialog (4), which contains:

 - your market's cover page;